phillycommunitywireless/phillycommunitywireless/content/en/faq.md

 We can’t promise consistent connection in any given area, but we aim to provide at least 25 mbps download speed in public and private spaces.
 Many areas of our network currently receive higher download speeds.

+## How long can I stay connected to the network?

+Outside of 9-5 PM work hours, in order to avoid unintentional consumption of broadband, we will reset connections after 6 hours, requiring users to reconnect to the wifi.
 ## Who do I contact if things go down?

 Please contact us via (215) 316-5761 or email at phillycommunitywireless@gmail.com.